 - Tip, while there are not many udon restaurants in the U.S., it is becoming more common to find Ramen restaurants in many cities and these can be good places to eat when you are sick as, sometimes, they serve udon too.

-- However, remember, that most Americans don’t eat just plain, white rice.
+- Remember, most Americans don’t eat just plain, white rice.
 So, this would not be a food that many Americans would think of when they are sick with a cold or the flu.
-However, if you have diarrhea, plain white rice is a recommended food along with bananas, applesauce, and plain toast.
-This is called the BRAT
+However, if you have diarrhea, plain white rice is a recommended food to eat along with bananas, applesauce, and plain toast.
+This is called the BRAT diet.

 - 15 Best Foods to East When You Are Sick